Giuseppe Marchese: Early Mafia career

-He learned the hard way what it meant to be born in a Mafia family.
+He learned the hard way what it meant to be born into a Mafia family.
 When he was 16 he wanted to marry a girl.
 However, her parents were separated, which, according to the rules of Cosa Nostra, was not allowed.
 Giuseppe’s brother made the suggestion that he "clean up the family mess" and marry an orphan instead of the daughter of separated parents.
 In other words, Giuseppe was supposed to kill his girlfriend’s father.
 If he would not do it, his brother would.
 Giuseppe broke off the relationship.

 In 1980, just 17 years old, Giuseppe Marchese was initiated into the Mafia by Salvatore Riina and Leoluca Bagarella as ‘reserved’ man of honour affiliated with the Corleonesi.
 His membership of Cosa Nostra was to be kept confidential in order to work exclusively for Riina and his uncle.
 He became one of the many killers at the disposal of the Corleonesi in the Second Mafia War.